git-bug/git-bug/doc/md/git-bug_comment_add.md

 ### Options

 ```
+  -F, --file string      Take the message from the given file.
+Use - to read the message from the standard input
+  -m, --message string   Provide the new message from the command line
   -h, --help             help for add
 ```

 ### SEE ALSO